LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/NaturalLanguageUnderstanding/external-rasa-based-nlu-engine.md

     At this point, you can import the intents and entities, or you can add them manually after the domain is created.
 Do one or the other before proceeding to the next step.

-3. Train the domain (discussed below).
+3. Train the domain.
+This is discussed below.
 This creates a model version that you can test.

 ### Train a domain

-### Train a LivePerson domain

-You must train the LivePerson domain after every update to the training data therein if you want the update to be reflected in subsequent testing/debugging and usage.
+You must train the domain after every update to the training data therein if you want the update to be reflected in subsequent testing/debugging and usage.
 Training creates a new model version that incorporates the changes.
 Once the domain is trained, you can use the testing tools to test.

 Depending on how big the domain is, training typically takes anywhere between 2 to 10 minutes.